Enzyme kinetics: Michaelis–Menten kinetics with intermediate

 We see that for the limiting case $k_3 \gg k_2$, thus when the last step from EI -> E + P is much faster than the previous step, we get again the original equation.
 Mathematically we have then $K_M^{\prime} \approx K_M$ and $k_{cat} \approx k_2$.

 Multi-substrate reactions

 Multi-substrate reactions follow complex rate equations that describe how the substrates bind and in what sequence.
 The analysis of these reactions is much simpler if the concentration of substrate A is kept constant and substrate B varied.
 Under these conditions, the enzyme behaves just like a single-substrate enzyme and a plot of v by [S] gives apparent KM and Vmax constants for substrate B. If a set of these measurements is performed at different fixed concentrations of A, these data can be used to work out what the mechanism of the reaction is.
-For an enzyme that takes two substrates A and B and turns them into two products P and Q, there are two types of mechanism: ternary complex and ping–pong.
+For an enzyme that takes two substrates A and B and turns them into two products P and Q, there are two types of mechanism: ternary complex and substituted-enzyme mechanisms.